Hong Kong property investors find new avenue to park their money

 Lam said prices of parking spaces had jumped 20 to 30 percent since the government’s latest property curbs in October.

-Developers such as Sun Hung Kai Properties Ltd (0016.HK), Hong Kong’s largest property developer, and Cheung Kong (Holdings) Ltd (0001.HK), controlled by the city’s richest man Li Ka-shing, had sold more than 2,000 new parking spaces over the past two weeks, said Wong Leung Sing, research associate director at Centaline Property Agency.
+Developers such as Sun Hung Kai Properties Ltd, Hong Kong’s largest property developer, and Cheung Kong (Holdings) Ltd, controlled by the city’s richest man Li Ka-shing, had sold more than 2,000 new parking spaces over the past two weeks, said Wong Leung Sing, research associate director at Centaline Property Agency.

 Wong said sales of new parking spaces had surged about 50 percent so far this month although he was not alarmed.